microsoft/FluidFramework/BREAKING.md

 ### IFluidHTMLView, ReactViewAdapter, and HTMLViewAdapter removed

 `IFluidHTMLView`, `ReactViewAdapter`, and `HTMLViewAdapter` were deprecated in 2.0.0-internal.3.2.0, and are now removed.

+### IFluidTokenProvider removed

+The IFluidTokenProvider interface was deprecated in 2.0.0-internal.3.2.0, and is now removed.

 # 2.0.0-internal.3.0.0